 The New Jersey Attorney General recently announced the conviction of a cop and his wife based on fraudulent fund applications.
 Accordingly, an Ocean County jury convicted the pair for stealing about $187,000 by filing false Superstorm Sandy relief fund applications.
 Indeed, the state’s case included testimony and evidence that the pair filed fraudulent applications for: FEMA assistance, a low-interest SBA disaster-relief loan, and state grants under the Homeowner Resettlement Program (RSP), the Reconstruction, Rehabilitation, Elevation and Mitigation Program (RREM), and the Sandy Homeowner and Renter Assistance Program (SHRAP) funded by the New Jersey Department of Human Services.
-Previously employed by the Hoboken Police Department, the cop was convicted along with his wife on charges of second-degree conspiracy, second-degree theft by deception, and six counts of fourth-degree unsworn falsification to authorities.
+Previously employed by the Hoboken Police Department, the jury convicted the cop and his his wife on charges of second-degree conspiracy, second-degree theft by deception, and six counts of fourth-degree unsworn falsification to authorities.

-The couple falsely claimed in their applications that a home they owned in Seaside Heights, which was damaged by Superstorm Sandy, was their primary residence when Sandy struck.
+The couple falsely claimed in their applications a home they owned in Seaside Heights as their primary residence when Sandy struck and damaged it.
 It appears, however, the jury found their primary residence was in Dumont, N.J.
 It also appears the jury found at the time of the storm the Seaside Heights home served as a vacation/rental property.
 Per the news release, as a result of the applications, the couple received $2,820 from FEMA, $90,200 in SBA loan proceeds, a $69,054 RREM grant, a $10,000 RSP grant, and a $15,000 SHRAP grant.
 In addition to fines and prison time, the cop forfeited his employment with the Hoboken Police Department.

 Fourth Degree Crime